-Despite predictions that this novel idea would fail, Saunders’ first store opened September 6, 1916 at 79 Jefferson Street in Memphis.
-Operating under the unusual name Piggly Wiggly, it was unlike any other grocery store of that time.
-There were shopping baskets, open shelves and no clerks to shop for the customer – all unheard of!
+Despite predictions that his novel idea would fail, Saunders’ first store opened on September 6, 1916 at 79 Jefferson Street in Memphis.
+Operating under the unusual name ‘Piggly Wiggly®’, it was unlike any other contemporary grocery store.
+There were shopping baskets, open shelves, and no clerks to shop for the customer – all of which were previously unheard of!

-Saunders' reason for choosing the intriguing name Piggly Wiggly® remains a mystery; he was curiously reluctant to explain its origin.
-One story is that he saw from a train window several little pigs struggling to get under a fence, and the rhyming name occurred to him then.
-Someone once asked him why he had chosen such an unusual name for his organization, and Saunders' reply was, "So people will ask that very question."
-He wanted and found a name that would be talked about and remembered.
+Saunders' reason for choosing the intriguing name “Piggly Wiggly®” remains a mystery; he was curiously reluctant to explain its origin.
+One story says that, while riding a train, he looked out his window and saw several little pigs struggling to get under a fence, which prompted him to think of the rhyme.
+Someone once asked him why he had chosen such an unusual name for his organization, to which he replied, "So people will ask that very question."
+Regardless of his inspiration, he succeeded in finding a name that would be talked about and remembered.

 Piggly Wiggly's introduction of self-service grocery shopping truly revolutionized the grocery industry.
 In fact, many of the conveniences and services that American shoppers now enjoy were introduced first by Piggly Wiggly®.

-Piggly Wiggly was the FIRST to…
+Piggly Wiggly® was the FIRST to…

-After Saunders' disassociation with Piggly Wiggly®, he opened a chain of stores which operated under the name "Clarence Saunders, Sole Owner of My Name Stores," and although it was successful, the Depression forced Saunders to close the chain.
-Then, in 1937, Saunders designed and constructed a prototype of an automated store, which he called the "Keedoozle" (for "Key Does All").
+After Saunders' disassociation with Piggly Wiggly®, he opened a new chain of stores which operated under the name "Clarence Saunders, Sole Owner of My Name Stores."
+Although it was initially successful, the Depression forced Saunders to close the chain.

-Once again, Saunders had captured the country's attention with his latest venture; although, mechanical failures eventually closed the store.
+In 1937 he designed and constructed a prototype of a new, automated grocery store, which he called the "Keedoozle" (for "Key Does All").
+Saunders had captured the country's attention with his latest venture, but mechanical failures eventually closed the store.

 Piggly Wiggly, LLC’s corporate headquarters are in Keene, N.H.
-It issues Piggly Wiggly franchises to qualified independent grocery retailers.
-The company also provides the retailers with services such as support, marketing programs and a line of promotional items.
+It issues Piggly Wiggly® franchises to qualified independent grocery retailers.
+The company also provides the retailers with services such as support, marketing programs, and a line of promotional items.